 April 14, 2023

 College Educators Research Fellowship

 Duties and responsibilities.
 Recipients of the College Educators Research Fellowship will conduct research using the Latin American and Caribbean collections at the Duke and UNC libraries.
-Upon notification of award, Fellows must meet, either in person or via Skype or telephone, with the librarian at one of the two campuses prior to beginning their research no later than May 31, 2020.
+Upon notification of award, Fellows must meet, either via Zoom or telephone, with a librarian from one of the two institutions prior to beginning their research and no later than May 31, 2023.
 The librarians will provide guidance about the libraries’ collections and resources.
 The Consortium staff will assist Fellows in identifying and networking with the Consortium’s faculty and scholars in relevant fields.
-Fellows are expected to submit a brief 3-5 page summary of their research findings and any modifications made to their original proposal, as well as a copy of the new or revised curriculum unit, to the Consortium Outreach Coordinator by December 15, 2020.
+Fellows are expected to submit a brief 3-5 page summary of their research findings and any modifications made to their original proposal, as well as a copy of the new or revised curriculum unit, to the Consortium Outreach Coordinator by December 15, 2023.
 They may also be asked to give a presentation at a symposium on curriculum development in higher education.
 Additionally, Fellows agree to complete evaluation surveys during and/or after their project.